MizuchiLabs/ssh-nexus/README.md

 ### Admin Panel

 The admin panel will be available at [http://localhost:8090/\_/](http://localhost:8090/_/) which uses pocketbase as the backend.
-You will rarely need to interact with it since everything can be done via the frontend and env variables.
+You will rarely need to interact with it since everything can be done via the frontend.
 Be careful though when interacting with the generated collections!

 ### User Access